 Soros: “Well, of course, … I could be on the other side or I could be the one from whom the thing is being taken away.
 But there was no sense that I shouldn’t be there, because that was — well, actually, in a funny way, it’s just like in the markets — that if I weren’t there — of course, I wasn’t doing it, but somebody else would — would — would be taking it away anyhow.
 And it was the — whether I was there or not, I was only a spectator, the property was being taken away.
 So the — I had no role in taking away that property.
 So I had no sense of guilt.“

-Soros’s biographer, Michael T. Kaufman, describes Soros as “visibly dumbfounded” by the “prosecutorial” line of questioning.
-In his book, Soros: The Life and Times of a Messianic Billionaire (Knopf, 2002), Kaufman confirms that Soros had no involvement in confiscating Jewish property.
-While it’s true that one of the jobs delegated to young George’s temporary protector, a Hungarian bureaucrat named Baumbach, was taking inventory of Jewish properties already confiscated by the Nazis, the extent of Soros’s participation was accompanying Baumbach on one of these assignments:
+Soros’s biographer, Michael T. Kaufman, describes Soros as “visibly dumbfounded” by Kroft’s “prosecutorial” line of questioning.
+In his book, Soros: The Life and Times of a Messianic Billionaire (Knopf, 2002), Kaufman addresses the claim that Soros was involved in confiscating Jewish property.
+While it’s true that one of the jobs delegated to young George’s temporary protector, a Hungarian bureaucrat named Baumbach, was taking inventory of Jewish properties already confiscated by the Nazis, Kaufman writes, the extent of Soros’s participation was accompanying Baumbach on one of these assignments:

 Shortly after George went to live with Baumbach, the man was assigned to take inventory on the vast estate of Mor Kornfeld, an extremely wealthy aristocrat of Jewish origin.
 The Kornfeld family had the wealth, wisdom, and connections to be able to leave some of its belongings behind in exchange for permission to make their way to Lisbon.
 Baumbach was ordered to go to the Kornfeld estate and inventory the artworks, furnishings, and other property.
 Rather than leave his “godson” behind in Budapest for three days, he took the boy with him.
 As Baumbach itemized the material, George walked around the grounds and spent time with Kornfeld’s staff.
 It was his first visit to such a mansion, and the first time he rode a horse.
 He collaborated with no one and he paid attention to what he understood to be his primary responsibility: making sure that no one doubted that he was Sandor Kiss [Soros’s assumed identity].
 Among his practical concerns was to make sure that no one saw him pee.

-George’s father, Tivador Soros, provided a similar account of the incident in his 1965 autobiography, Masquerade: Dancing Around Death in Nazi Occupied Hungary (note: Tivador gives the name of the ministry official as “Baufluss,” but Soros confirmed to us that the correct name is Baumbach):
+George’s father, Tivadar Soros, provided a similar account of the incident in his 1965 autobiography, Masquerade: Dancing Around Death in Nazi Occupied Hungary (note: Tivadar gives the name of the ministry official as “Baufluss,” but Soros confirmed to us that the correct name is Baumbach):

 Baufluss was charged by the ministry with inventorying confiscated Jewish estates.
 He was home only at weekends; the rest of his time he spent taking inventory in the provinces.
 During the week George passed his time alone in Baufluss’ s apartment.
 Lacking anything else to do, he caught the attention of some of his schoolmates, who lived in the building across the way.
 Communicating by hand signals, they seemed surprised to see him holed up in somebody else’s house.
 The following week the kind-hearted Baufluss, in an effort to cheer the unhappy lad up, took him off with him to the provinces.
 At the time he was working in Transdanubia, west of Budapest, on the model estate of a Jewish aristocrat, Baron Moric Kornfeld.
 There they were wined and dined by what was left of the staff.
 George also met several other ministry officials, who immediately took a liking to the young man, the alleged godson of Mr Baufluss.
 He even helped with the inventory.
 Surrounded by good company, he quickly regained his spirits.
 On Saturday he returned to Budapest.